 Every organisation needs a Policy which all staff can access for advice and guidance in their day to day roles of creating and managing records.
 A Records Management Policy is a statement of the standard of service that clients can expect from an organisation and we can assist you in developing a Policy based on current legal, regulatory and professional best practice.
 Records Management Procedures are also required to promote good practices and raise awareness in record keeping, deal with file management issues, including naming conventions, storage and retrieval, back-ups, access, security, tracking and disposal etc. Crossmore Consulting can help you develop this consistent approach to meet your commitment to creating, retaining and managing your records.

 It is a fundamental business requirement that on-going records are retained for a minimum period of time for legal, operational and compliance reasons.
 The length of time will depend on the type of record set against the organisation’s business functions.
-A Retention Schedule is therefore an essential element of good Records Management practice and a requirement for proper implementation of the Data Protection Acts of 1988 and 2003.
+A Retention Schedule is therefore an essential element of good Records Management practice and a requirement for proper implementation of the Data Protection Legislation (GDPR).
 Common sense alone would decree that records, whether paper or digital, cannot all be retained indefinitely and we can assist an organisation in putting in place a system to ensure that records are only retained for as long as legally and operationally necessary.
 We prepare a schedule by carrying out an Audit of current record holdings, exploring any relevant legislative requirements for retention and examining professional industry guidelines and good practice.

 Many companies undertake Shredding, Scanning and Physical Storage in house.
 It is recognised however that this is not appropriate or favoured by all companies.
 There is also significant external expertise available and Crossmore Consulting has partnerships with suppliers of these services and can give advice on interacting with these external providers.
 In addition we can assess the viability of carrying out these functions in house to ensure a value for money approach by an organisation.
 Legislative demands in particular on Scanning can be a minefield to ensure that evidential weight is placed on digitised records.
 Contact us if you are looking at reviewing your approach to Shredding, Scanning or Physical Document Storage.